Azure/iotedge/test/README.md

 ## One time setup
 To run the end-to-end tests, we will be building the required binaries from the code, build container images and push them to a local container registry.
 The tests will install the IoT Edge runtime from the binaries on your machine and run the containers using your local registry.

-To perpare, we will need to setup your local machine and cloud resources.
+To prepare, we will need to setup your local machine and cloud resources.
 The setup steps are detailed [here](./doc/one-time-setup.md)

 ## Build
 #### Building the binaries